 The Phase IIa portion of the MOVe-OUT trial functioned primarily as a dose-finding trial and evaluated three doses of molnupiravir (200 mg, 400 mg, and 800 mg) compared to placebo.
-Outcomes were reported primarily in participants in the 800 mg dose that was carried forward into the Phase III portion of the MOVe-OUT trial.40 consistent with the results on day five, in which 0/53 (0%) participants in the 800 mg molnupiravir group had infectious virus isolated compared to 6/54 (16.7%) participants in the placebo group (p=0.027).
-The median time to symptom resolution was not statistically significant across all treatment arms and placebo.40
+Outcomes were reported primarily in participants in the 800 mg dose that was carried forward into the Phase III portion of the MOVe-OUT trial (Evidence Table D5).

 The primary endpoint of this study was time to clearance of viral RNA in nasopharyngeal swabs confirmed by PCR detection.
-Median time to viral clearance was 14 days in the 800 mg molnupiravir group compared to 15 days in the placebo group (p=0.013).
-This primary outcome was not statistically significant when compared to placebo in the 200 mg and 400 mg molnupiravir treatment arms.40
+Median time to viral clearance was 14 days in the 800 mg molnupiravir group compared to 15 days in the placebo group (p=0.013) (Evidence Table D15).
+This primary outcome was not statistically significant when compared to placebo in the 200 mg and 400 mg molnupiravir treatment arms.

 The secondary endpoint of the study was the percentage of participants in each treatment arm that had infectious virus isolations via nasopharyngeal swabs from baseline through days three and five.
 By the third day of treatment, infectious virus was isolated from 1/53 (1.9%) participants in the 800 mg molnupiravir group and in 9/54 participants in the placebo group (p=0.016).
-This outcome was
+This outcome was consistent with the results on day five, in which 0/53 (0%) participants in the 800 mg molnupiravir group had infectious virus isolated compared to 6/54 (16.7%) participants in the placebo group (p=0.027) (Evidence Table D15).
+The median time to symptom resolution was not statistically significant across all treatment arms and placebo.